front-commerce/developers.front-commerce.com/source/docs/advanced/theme/analytics.md

 ![Schema explaining the concepts behind analytics.js](./assets/analytics.svg)
 </figure>

-Through your React application, you track events thanks to methods like `trackEvent` or `trackPage`.
-Then, the event is dispatched to all the integrations registered in your application.
+Across your React application, you can track events using functions such as `trackEvent` or `trackPage`.
+Then, the event is dispatched to all the relevant integrations registered in your application.

-This means that once you have correctly configurer your events in your React Components, adding new trackings can be really fast.
+This means that once you have correctly configured events in your React Components, adding new trackings can be really straightforward.

 ## Track an event